carlo98/precision_landing_shaping_RL/README.md

 #### Plots and Models
-In the folder "shared/logs" are saved the rewards in pickle files, you can have a look at the jupyter notebook "Log Analysis.ipynb" to use them and print a few plots.
+In the folder "shared/logs" are saved the rewards in pickle files, you can have a look at the jupyter notebook "shared/Log Analysis.ipynb" to use them and print a few plots.

 In the folder "shared/models" are saved the actor and critic models, the files with "best" in the name contain the best weights found during evaluation; the number at the start of the name